 The Academy of Medical Sciences and Life Sciences Hub Wales (LSHW) have established a Cross-Sector hub in Wales, building on a successful pilot in 2022-2023.
 This partnership, now extended through 2025, aims to advance health innovation across Wales.
 LSHW's expertise in bridging industry, healthcare, academia, and other sectors enhances the hub's capacity to foster meaningful cross-sector collaborations and drive improvements in health and care.

-To date, this Cross-Sector hub has hosted six networking events in Wales:
+To date, this Cross-Sector hub has hosted these networking events in Wales and online:

 As part of the UK-wide Cross-Sector Programme, the Academy of Medical Sciences have partnered with Health Innovation Research Alliance Northern Ireland (HIRANI) to establish a hub in Northern Ireland.